Junlin-TAN/Schwarzschild-BlackHole-Simulation/README.md

 - **Event Horizon**: The "point of no return," rendered as a perfect black sphere where no light can escape.
 - **Photon Sphere**: At 1.5 times the Schwarzschild radius, light can orbit the black hole.
 This contributes to the complex visual effects near the event horizon.
 - **Real-time and Interactive**: The simulation runs in real-time, allowing for future extensions like camera movement.
+- **Interation**: You can press SPACE to turn on/off the accretion disk.
 ## How It Works: The Rendering Pipeline

 This simulation doesn't use traditional 3D models.
 Instead, it employs a **screen-space ray marching** technique executed entirely on the GPU via a fragment shader.
 Here's a breakdown of the process for each pixel on the screen: